HannaMoum/BioSim/docs/graphics.rst

 The graphics module
 ---------------------
-This module provides the visualization of the simulation.
+The graphics module provides the visualization of the simulation.

 .. automodule:: biosim.graphics
     :members: